 Learn more about Portuguese tile-making, an art form rich in history.
 From antique panels to more modern work, every neighbourhood of Lisbon is replete with it.

-Explore an art form that only exists in Lisbon, the perfect backdrop for Portuguese tile-making where the eras, styles and resistance to the passing of time are clearly visible.
+Explore this Lisbon's relevant art form, the perfect backdrop for Portuguese tile-making where the eras, styles and resistance to the passing of time are clearly visible.

 The azulejos of Lisbon, after surviving so many catastrophes, continue to dot the city in works of art that are unique anywhere in the world.